RandomKiddo/RandomKiddo/README.md

 ### Main Languages:

 I know these languages very well!
+I'm either fluent or mostly fluent in these!
+I mainly do projects in these languages!

 - Java
 - Python3